DarjaLeonova/InventorySystem/README.md

 # Short feedback:
 1️⃣ Was it easy to complete the task using AI?
 <br>
-Yes, from the first prompt ChatGPT generated a fully usable application.
+Yes, from the first prompt ChatGPT generated a usable application.
 <br>
 2️⃣ How long did the task take you to complete?
 <br>
-To complete this task it took me about ~ 3h.
+To complete this task it took me about ~ 4h.
 <br>
 3️⃣ Was the code ready to run after generation?
 What did you have to change to make it usable?
 <br>
 The code was ready to run after generation.
-The one thing that wasn't working correctly was the Update method.
-It wasn't updating the existing product, it was creating a new one.
+However, the main problems occurred when it was time to test the application.
+Since there wasn't normal DAL and BLL I needed to add these layers and test them accordingly.
 <br>
 4️⃣ Which challenges did you face during the completion of the task?
 <br>